MidasTouch-MT/MidasTouch-MT.github.io/index.md

 title: Welcome
 ---

-`MidasTouch-MT.github.io` is an open-source documentation website hosted on GitHub Pages.
+GitDoc is an open-source documentation website hosted on GitHub Pages.
 It's distributed under the MIT license in `/License.txt`.
 We pride ourrselves for a FOSS intiative by only using open-sourced libraries or code.

 ## Documentation
 Our documentation is available at [midastouch-mt.github.io](https://midas-touch.github.io).
 The latest changes are documented in the [Commit History](https://github.com/MidasTouch-MT/MidasTouch-MT.github.io/commit), and the [Changelog](https://midastouch-mt.github.io/changelog) documents the major/minor release tags.